slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "Meditation is a good way to measure where you are." (...)
 "Meditation is intermittent fasting for the mind.
 Distractions are to mind the same as sugar to body." (...)
 "The best meditation is being curious about the contents of your own mind." (...)
-"A fit mind is a clear mind."
+"A fit mind is a clear mind." (...)
+"Can you look in the mirror without telling a story about yourself?"
 -- Naval Ravikant [1974]*

 > *"People who can’t laugh at themselves will always be outwitted by people who can."